 - All of these devices must be Reduced Pressure Zone (RPZ) type.

-The backflow prevention device can be located in the building if it is within 150 linear feet of the Post Indicator Valve (PIV).
+For fire services, the backflow prevention device can be located in the building if it is within 150 linear feet of the Post Indicator Valve (PIV).
 Otherwise, it must be located in a vault as close to the PIV as possible.

 Each backflow device is required to be tested annually by a certified backflow tester.